Kerato-san/quartz-verak-eal/content/Gods/The Grey/Dathin.md

 > | **Favoured Weapon** | Mace |
 > | **Holy Day(s)** | The Day of Redemption, equinoxes, dawn prayers |

-**Dathin** is the god of the sun, life, and light.
+**Dathin** is the **god of the sun, life, and light**.
 He is a powerful deity representing the forces of good and compassion in Verak’eal.
 His light brings healing to the suffering and offers redemption to those who seek it.
 Dathin believes in the inherent goodness within every mortal and is known for his teachings on mercy and the chance for redemption, even for the darkest souls.
 His radiance serves as a beacon of hope, lighting the way for those lost in darkness.

 # Description
 Dathin often manifests as a towering, radiant figure draped in flowing white and gold robes.
 His form seems to emanate a warm, golden glow, so bright that few can look upon him directly without being overwhelmed by the sheer intensity of his light.
 His eyes are orbs of pure radiance, and his hair flows like molten sunlight.
 Dathin’s mere presence is soothing, and his touch is said to be able to heal the gravest of wounds and restore hope to the despairing.
 His voice is calm yet powerful, like a comforting ray of sunlight at dawn.